-Our IICRC certified team specializes in mold removal and mold remediation.
-Our mold removal process focuses on identifying the source of the problem.
+Our IICRC certified team specializes in mold removal and mold restoration.
+Our mold restoration process focuses on identifying the source of the problem.
 We don’t just “clean and cover”, we go to the root of the problem for a permanent solution.

-PNW Restoration offers a free, no obligation inspection that provides you with a detailed analysis, cause of the issue and a detailed estimate for mold removal.
+PNW offers free inspection/estimate with purchase that provides you with a detailed analysis, cause of the issue and a detailed recommendation for mold removal.

 But what really sets us apart, is the fact that we are really nice people, who care about you and your home or office.
 We will work with you and your insurance to get the job done right!
 The first time.